Posted on Sunday, November 1, 2015 in

 - Notice the rich brown color and the porky aroma!
 Fish out the now-tender ham hocks and place them on a cutting board, let them cool, then remove the meat from bone with a fork and knife and discard the bone…

-- Now you begin throwing everything else into the pot of what you have now is essentially ham hock stock, enhanced by the bay leaves and cilantro.
+- Now you begin throwing everything else into the pot of what you have now is essentially ham hock stock, enhanced by the bay leaves and coriander.

 - Add the pulled ham hock meat (including the fat if you like it even more decadently tasty), kidney beans, chouriço, uncooked macaroni, potatoes, chopped onions, carrots, crushed garlic, the other bay leaf and stewed tomatoes (don’t add the tomato paste yet), then add enough water to cover, and let it simmer for about another hour, stirring occasionally.